 and compare more shared ownership narrowboats than at anyt other events in the country.
 They can talk to

 owners and - for managed boats - to the management companies.
-At this year's National Boat Share Show, 28 shares were sold
+At last year's National Boat Share Show, around 30 shares were sold

 If you are an owner of a share in a boat managed by one of the four management companies